 Earning your CPE hours doesn’t need to be a difficult process.
 You can earn these hours through workshops, conferences, seminars, online courses, and other means.
 Remember that the goal here is to continue learning best practices that help you grow as a principal.

 ESC Region 13 is an approved TEA Continuing Professional Education provider, and many of our professional development opportunities offer CPE credit to help you meet your requirements.
-For example, our E-Campus catalog hosts a variety of professional learning, such as our Mental Health Conference, Eduphoria for Principals training, Effective Schools Framework Overview, and so much more!
+Our E-Campus catalog houses a variety of professional learning workshops you can attend to grow in your craft!

 To check on the number of CPE hours available in E-Campus, look at the right hand side of the screen.
 Below the price, you will see CE Credits, which is the same thing as CPE hours.
 In this example, 6.00 CE credits equals 6 CPE hours.